-- Reconfiguring a LUN online that is under DMP control - Replacing a host bus adapter (HBA) online - Updating the array controller firmware, also known as a nondisruptive upgrade
+See "Reconfiguring a LUN online that is under DMP control" on page 112. - Replacing a host bus adapter (HBA) online See "Replacing a host bus adapter online" on page 116. - Updating the array controller firmware, also known as a nondisruptive upgrade See "Upgrading the array controller firmware online" on page 117.